zvizvi/cssonly-docs/content/3.components/tabs.md

 ---
-title: Tabs
-description: 'Fully featured Tabs component using CSS only, no JS at all'
-category: 'Components'
 codesandboxLinks: {
   fixedWidth: 'cssonly-tabs-fixed-width-qltpt',
   customColor: 'cssonly-tabs-custom-color-oc5mw'
 }
+---

+# Tabs
+Fully featured Tabs component using CSS only, no JS at all

 ---

 ## Example